-(1) General application.
-Except as otherwise provided herein, the provisions, requirements and limitations of this Section 2.4.11 governs the location of all wireless telecommunication, cellular telecommunication, television, microwave or radio transmission tower or antenna installed within the city.
-In the event of any

-- conflict between any other provision of the UDC and this Section 2.4.11, this Section 2.4.11 controls. - (2) Governmental exemption.
-Except as otherwise specifically provided for in this Section 2.4.11, the provisions of this Section 2.4.11 do not apply to the City of Statesboro's properties, facilities, or structures.
+- (1) General application.
+Except as otherwise provided herein, the provisions, requirements and limitations of this Section governs the location of all wireless telecommunication, cellular telecommunication, television, microwave or radio transmission tower or antenna installed within the city.
+In the event of any conflict between any other provision of the UDC and this Section, this Section shall control. - (2) Governmental exemption.
+Except as otherwise specifically provided for in this Section, the provisions of this Section shall not apply to the city's properties, facilities, or structures.
 Private facilities and structures placed upon city property shall be governed by a lease agreement between the city and the provider. - (3) Amateur radio; receive-only antennas.
-This Section 2.4.11 shall not govern any tower, or the installation of any antenna, that is 75 feet or less in height and is owned and operated by a federally licensed amateur radio station operator from the operator's residence or is used exclusively as a receive-only antenna; provided, however, only one such tower or antenna per residence shall be excluded from this Section 2.4.11. - (4) Pre-existing towers and antennas.
-Towers and antennas permitted and erected before the adoption of this Section 2.4.11 or amendment thereto shall be deemed pre-existing and shall not be subject to the requirements of this Section 2.4.11.
+This Section shall not govern any tower, or the installation of any antenna, that is 75 feet or less in height and is owned and operated by a federally licensed amateur radio station operator from the operator's residence or is used exclusively as a receive-only antenna; provided, however, only one such tower or antenna per residence shall be excluded from this Section. - (4) Pre-existing towers and antennas.
+Towers and antennas permitted and erected before the adoption of this Zoning Ordinance or amendment thereto shall be deemed pre-existing and shall not be subject to the requirements of this Section.
 The placement of additional antennas on any non-conforming structure shall not create a vested right for the continued use of the structures should the non-conforming use cease.
 If an additional antenna is co-located on a legally pre-existing tower, the requirements of this UDC shall be met.